- Your first use of Our Site; or

-15.1 The Homebuying Platform is a specifically defined bundles of products and services, provided by Us to Commercial Users who provide estate agency or related services.
+15.1 The Homebuying Platform is a specifically defined bundle of products and services, provided by Us to Commercial Users who provide estate agency or related services.
 The Homebuying Platform is built around the OneDome Pro system and constitutes, the combination of products and features, from time to time advertised.

 15.3 Access to the Homebuying Platform or OPC, requires a named Commercial User to enter into a Contract with Us on behalf of their business, to create an Account and to complete an onboarding process.
-In the case of the Homebuying Platform, this may includes the download and installation of relevant code for import onto the User’s website or integration via an API.
-The Homebuying Platform is only available to Commercial Users who have a live Property Listing and Transaction Platform Contract with us.
+In the case of the Homebuying Platform, this may include the download and installation of relevant code for import onto the User’s website or integration via an API.
+The Homebuying Platform is only available to Commercial Users who have a live Property Listing and Transaction Platform Contract with Us.

 15.4 Where required, You are responsible for facilitating access to Your website to enable installation of relevant code or integration with Our API either directly, or by directing Your 3rd party suppliers to facilitate such access.